Notify me

 Treeticker wood watches are known for their blend of elegance and sustainability.
 Crafted from ethically sourced wood like ebony and sandalwood, each timepiece boasts unique wood grains.
 Treeticker, based in Australia, combines contemporary design with eco-consciousness, offering watches that resonate with nature-inspired sophistication.
 Their commitment to sustainable materials and responsible practices aligns with the preferences of those seeking distinctive, environmentally friendly accessories.

-Wood watches, using a material which is not used in fine jewelry, can be seen as an example of art jewelry influenced watches.
+Wood watches, using a material which is not used in fine jewellery, can be seen as an example of art jewellery influenced watches.

 Sustainability in Watchmaking